deercreeklabs/lancaster/README.md

 may change.

 ## Creating and Manipulating Schema objects
-Schema objects are required for Lancaster serialization and deserialization.
+Lancaster schema objects are required for serialization and deserialization.
-They can be created in two ways:
+They can be done in two ways:
-1. From an existing Avro schema in JSON format.
+1. Create schema objects from an existing Avro schema in JSON format.
 To do this, use the [json->schema](#json-schema) function.
 This is best if you are working with externally defined schemas from another system or language.
-2. By using Lancaster schema functions.
+2. Create schema objects using Lancaster schema functions and/or macros.
 If you want to define Avro schemas using Clojure/ClojureScript, Lancaster lets you concisely create and combine schemas in arbitrarily complex ways, as explained below.

 ## Predefined Primitive Schemas
 Lancaster provides predefined schema objects for all the